All Saints Church, Tooting: History

-Having been designed by Temple Moore, the church was built between 1903 and 1906.
+Having been designed by Temple Moore, and funded by a bequest from Lady Augusta Brudenell-Bruce (in memory of her husband Lord Charles Brudenell-Bruce), the church was built between 1903 and 1906.

 Due to a conflict between Temple Moore and the first incumbent, the interior decoration was overseen by Walter Tapper.
 The church was consecrated in 1907.
 It is Gothic Revival in style.
 The church consists of a nave with double aisles, a north tower, an aisled chancel, and an eastern Lady Chapel.

 On 14 July 1955, the church was designated a grade II listed building.

-The church is notable for its fine acoustic and outstanding three-manual Harrison and Harrison organ of 1906.
+The church is notable for its fine acoustic and outstanding three-manual Harrison & Harrison organ of 1906.
 In 2014 the organ was awarded Grade II* listing with the National Pipe Organ Register.
 The church also houses a fine chamber organ built by Osmond of Taunton, circa 1966 (owned by Ben Costello, but on long-term loan).
 There is also a Yamaha baby grand piano suitable for concert use.
 The Director of Music is Emma Howarth.
-Many significant recordings were made at the church during the 1980s and 1990s, and the album A Garland for Linda was recorded at All Saints in 1999.
+Many significant recordings were made at the church during the 1980s and 1990s, including by opera singers Luciano Pavarotti, Dame Kiri te Kanawa and Plácido Domingo, and the album A Garland for Linda was recorded at All Saints in 1999.